yusufklncc/Lenovo-Legion-5-Hackintosh/README.md

 |  HDMI (Beacuse RTX2060)    | ❌ |
 |  Airdrop, Sidecar (Beacuse Intel Wi-Fi Doesn't Support) | ❌ |

-# What You Have to Do
+# What You Have to Do?
 |                                 |                                    |
 | -----------------------------------  | -------- |
 |  SMBIOS Settings  | ⚠️ |